Greek junta: Agriculture

 The farmers were Papadopoulos's natural constituency and were more likely to support him, seeing him as one of their own because of his rural roots.
 He cultivated this relationship by appealing to them, calling them i rahokokalia tou laou (η ραχοκοκαλιά του λαού, 'the backbone of the people') and cancelling all agricultural loans.
 By further insisting on promoting, but not really enforcing for fear of middle-class backlash, religion and patriotism, he further appealed to the simpler ideals of rural Greece and strengthened his image as people's champion among farmers, who tended to ridicule the middle class.
 Furthermore, the regime promoted a policy of economic development in rural areas, which were mostly neglected by the previous governments, that had focused largely on urban industrial development.

 Urban classes

 While never strongly supported by the urban middle class, they at first generally accepted Papadopoulos's rule (albeit reluctantly).
 Bourgeois Greeks acquiesced to the junta with the understanding that the dictatorship would be temporary and that the colonels would hold free elections upon the restoration of order.
 In addition, the Greek business community largely approved of the regime's economic policies, especially its promotion of tourism.

+Greek language

+On the Greek language question of whether Greece should adopt Katharevousa, based on Ancient Greek, or Demotic Greek, based on the vernacular actually spoken by most Greeks, the junta came firmly down on the side of Katharevousa.
+In 1968, Katharevousa was made the official language of the state, including education; Demotic was banned from schools except for the first three years of primary classes, and even there the Demotic used was altered to make it as much like Katharevousa as possible.
+Katharevousa became so closely identified with the junta that its eventual downfall settled the question once and for all in favor of Demotic.